ThomasDanger/ElementaryCellularAutomaton/README.md

 ## In All Fairness...
-I understand elementary cellular automaton is a project that a middle-schooler could complete (assuming they have the smallest undertanding of base 2 integers), but I feel my solution was fairly interesting as there is very little code written and all calculations were done of integers rather than arrays (which I assume is the standard way a middle-schooler would write an elementary cellular automaton program)
+I understand elementary cellular automaton is a project that a middle-schooler could complete (assuming they have the smallest undertanding of base 2 integers), but I feel my solution was fairly interesting as there is very little code written and all calculations were performed on integers rather than arrays (which I assume is the standard way a middle-schooler would write an elementary cellular automaton program)

 ## Output Example